 There is one place I know that is definitely for the birds, and is all about the birds—the Rio Grande Valley, where you’ll find some of the best birding in Texas.
 During a couple recent sponsored visits to the southern tip of the state, I discovered a lot more about this part of the Lone Star State.
 Did you know that it’s an extraordinary bird watching location?

 In the U.S. there are four major birding flyways, routes of migration for birds and waterfowl traveling north to south and vice versa.
 These birding flyways are the Atlantic, Mississippi, Central, and the Pacific.

 Southern Texas is a major bird migration corridor.
 It’s the location where two major flyways—the Central and Mississippi— come together.
 This allows the birder an even greater opportunity to see more species.

 I wanted to visit as many birding sites along the Rio Grande Valley as possible.
-I was hopeful that I would see a few of the unique species of the region, like the Green Jay, the Plain Chachalaca, the Common Pauraque, and the Great Kiskadee.
+I was hopeful that I would see a few of the unique species of South Texas birds, like the Green Jay, the Plain Chachalaca, the Common Pauraque, and the Great Kiskadee.